basedrhys/I2K-Tutorial/2-training.md

 - Click `Add` to add the layer.
 You should see it appear above the `OutputLayer`
 - Click `OK` to save the configuration and click `Start` again to see how the accuracy improves.

-You'll note we've gone from 12 parameters, to 259 after only adding a single layer - neural networks can balloon in size very quickly as we add more layers!
+You'll note we've gone from 15 parameters, to 259 after only adding a single layer - neural networks can balloon in size very quickly as we add more layers!

 - Finally add one more `DenseLayer` with `8` outputs.

 ![Layer config](./images/2-training/layer-setup.png)

 Train the model again and you should see a minor improvement in accuracy again, but not as much as before.
+If you don't see an improvement don't worry - the point at this part of the tutorial isn't to get accurate classification, but rather as a mild introduction to creating neural networks.

 You may notice it training the model many times; by default WEKA performs 10-fold cross-validation on your data.
 This trains 10 different classifiers on subsets of the data, then averages their performance for the final summary result.
 This is fine for smaller datasets & models but as we continue this tutorial and train larger models it may take too long.
 For the sake of this tutorial, a faster method is to do a training/test split on the loaded dataset.